ivanprates/2019_gh_pumilio/README.md

-# 2019 Drivers of toxin turnover in Oophaga pumilio
+# 2019 Drivers of toxin turnover in the poison frog Oophaga pumilio

 This repository contains information associated with the manuscript entitled: